pgstfu/PranavGupta_langgraph_MAT496/README.md

 - Enhances chatbot’s consistency, reliability, and ability to understand conversations over time.
 - Tweaks detailed docstrings, clearer variable names, and better error handling, new helper function.

 # Module 3
 ## Lesson 1: Streaming
 - Learned how streaming responses work in LangGraph and how conversation flow can be paused or interrupted during execution.
 - Understood how threads and configurations are used to manage chat-based workflows.
 - Changed the example prompt from Multiply 2 and 3 to Multiply 4 and 5

+## Lesson 2: Breakpoints
+- From this lesson, I understood that breakpoints let us stop a graph at certain nodes to inspect what’s happening while it runs.
+- It helps to check intermediate outputs, understand data flow, and fix issues without running the entire graph again.
+- The notebook showed how to set and use breakpoints using the client, continue execution after pausing, and review the state in between.
+- Overall, I learned how breakpoints make debugging and testing in LangGraph much easier and more controlled.